R4DDER5/CZ/project-scope.md

   * Decide framework that is well supported, allows scalability and can be integrated with internal and external services.
   * Plan hosting, backups and secure content delivery platform file storage of media.
   * Set-up robust working environment(s) to allow continuous production flow.
-  * Put in place version control for risk assurance.
+  * Put in place site specific version control for risk assurance i.e GIT

 * __Objective 2__
   * Accommodate design for a clean, modern recruitment portal.
-  * Deliver a seamless and engaging candidate experience
+  * Deliver a seamless and engaging candidate experience.
-  * Deliver and improve any existing functionality
+  * Incorporate and improve existing features whilst integrating new functionality
-  * Deliver its products/services accurately and efficiently.
+  * Deliver services for multiple clients accurately and efficiently.

 * __Objective 3__
   * Build a highly functional recruitment tool which allows easy management by staff and retains candidate activity and allows easy processing of analytical data.

 * __Objective 4__
-  * Integrate efficiently with internal and external services.
+  * Integrate efficiently with any external services required and existing internal services.

 * __Objective 5__
   * Develop for maximum external sales ensuring existing marketplaces can be utilised.

 * __Objective 6__
-  * Ensure SEO and analytics are in place to maximise rankings and to help monitor campaign effectiveness.
+  * Ensure data analytics are in place to to help monitor client performance and candidate response.

 * __Objective 7__
   * Ensure an effective disaster recovery plan is in place to ensure maximum business continuity.
 Consider ongoing security, data protection, GDPR and standards that need to be applied to site(s).